-The Department of Biology is located in the Leighty Tabor Science Center on the second and part of the third floor, with an animal facility in the basement and a greenhouse on the fifth floor.
-The faculty has been selected to provide specialized focus in the areas emphasized in biology goals #1 and 2.
-For 2015/2016, we have a geneticist, a molecular/cell biologist, an ecophysiologist, an anatomist/ecoimmunologist, an animal ecologist, two physiologists (one is teaching half-time), a plant biologist, an environmental biologist (teaching half time and preparing labs the other half), and an animal behaviorist/entomologist.
-Almost all (91%) have Ph.D.s in their special areas and have training to be able to provide backup for at least one other area as well as the skills to teach in more general freshman level courses.
+The Department of Biology is located in the Leighty-Tabor Science Center on the second and part of the third floor, with an animal facility in the basement and a greenhouse on the fifth floor.
+The faculty have been selected to provide specialized focus in the areas emphasized in biology goals #1, 2, and 4.
+For 2017/2018, we had a geneticist, two molecular/cell biologists, an ecophysiologist, an anatomist/ecoimmunologist, a microbiologist, an animal ecologist, two physiologists (one is teaching half-time and running our pre-professional program the other half), a plant biologist, an environmental biologist (teaching half time and preparing labs the other half), and an animal behaviorist/entomologist.
+Almost all (91%) have Ph.D.s in their specialized areas and have training to be able to provide backup for at least one other area, as well as the skills to teach in more general freshman level courses.
 The curriculum has been divided into the following study tracks:

 - General Biology

 - Traditional Track

 - o Pre-Professional Preparation

 - Secondary Education

-- Environmental Biology
+- o Environmental Biology

 - Allied Health Preparation

 - o Pre-PT/OT

 - Pre-Med Tech

 - Cellular/Molecular Biology

+- Biomedical Engineering

 These tracks prepare students for careers in almost any area of biological research, including organismal or molecular/cellular research, medicine, dentistry, veterinary medicine, environmental biology, high school teaching, physical therapy, occupational therapy, and medical technology.
-The department advises and provides biological training for 115 (average) majors and annually graduates an average of 22 students.
+The department advises and provides biological training of 100 (average) majors and annually graduates an average of 24 students.
 The largest areas of specialization for students are the Pre-Professional and Allied Health tracks.
-In addition to providing training for our majors, the department annually services about 50 pre-nursing majors and 35 exercise science majors by providing courses in anatomy and physiology and approximately seven elementary education majors seeking concentrations in science.
-We also teach an average of 12-13 sections of MPSL laboratory science classes and honors seminars per year, 2-3 PACE MPSL courses, 2 courses for the graduate nursing program, and 5-7 interdepartmental courses each year (Table 1).
+In addition to providing training for our majors, the department services about 65 pre-nursing majors and 45 exercise science majors by providing courses in anatomy and physiology and approximately 5 elementary education majors seeking concentrations in science.
+We also teach an average of 13-14 sections of MPSL laboratory science classes and honors seminars per year, 2-3 FLEX MPSL courses, 2 courses for the graduate nursing program, and 5-7 interdepartmental courses each year (Table 1).

 Table 1.
-Biology Student Credit Hours (SCH) generated by Biology Faculty in the 2015/2016 academic year.
+Biology Student Credit Hours (SCH) generated by Biology Faculty in the 2017/2018 academic year.